chazu/octree/README.md

 # TODO
-* Query for points in sphere [IN PROGRESS]
+* Query for points in sphere
-** Write additional tests/refactor (see TODOs in test/class)

 * Write method for getting depth of octree

-* Allow tuning of splitting rules (multiple points per octant
+* Allow tuning of splitting rules (multiple points per octant)
+* Refactor insertion to allow for non-leaf nodes to contain points which intersect with more than one child octant

+* Check for collision on insertion/reinsertion [resinsertion being deletion and then insertion]
 * Speed test for large octree (size of solar system)
-* Method to see if more than one octree contains point when inserting
-* Check for collision on insertion/reinsertion [resinsertion being deletion and then insertion]
 * Test deferred insertion
 * Nearest neighbor search
-* Query for points in conic frustrum
+* Query for points in conic frustrum (lol wat)
  - Assuming that reinsertion will be just a delete/reinsert

 # DONE